LibrariesHacked/library-carpentry/everyone-loves-maps/exercise-mapping-libraries.md

 FROM libraries
 ```

-This is selecting to view the library name, library service, address, and geometry of the postcode for each library.
-The geometry of the postcodes are retrieved by matching on the postcode field from each dataset.
+This is selecting to view the *library_name*, *library_service*, *postal_address*, and *geometry* for each library.
+The geometry is retrieved by matching on the postcode field from each dataset.

 - Click **'Apply'**.
 Carto will chug away for a little while fetching the data.
 - Once it is done, on the dataset menu icon (three little dots after the dataset name) select to **'Create dataset from query'**.
 Carto will chug away again.